GabriellaMosca/MassSpring_2DovuleGrowthModel/README.md

 00 Ovule Master Process (Process/Model/ Cell Ovule Growth/00 Ouvle Master Process) the simulation will start selecting the right template from the model variant chosen.

-For detailed instructions on how to set the model parameters and their meaning, we refer to the "Appendix 1" provided with "Hernandez-Mosca-Mendocilla et al.", also available as pre-print on BiorXiv at this link: https://www.biorxiv.org/content/10.1101/2020.07.30.226670v3.supplementary-material (as Supplemental File 1)
+For further details on how to edit model parameters or their meaning, refer to the Appendix 1 provided with the paper (Hernandez-Lagana, Mosca, Mendocilla-Sato et al.).
+The Appendix can be found as pre-print also here https://www.biorxiv.org/content/10.1101/2020.07.30.226670v3.supplementary-material under "Supplemental File 1"

+For further questions, contact: gabriella.mosca@gmail.com